 When I pictured kayaking again after a 30 year hiatus, I envisioned a calm, crystal clear lake, not the flowing, murky-brown depths of the tidal Brisbane River.
 So when my brother called me up a few days ago for a spontaneous kayaking adventure beginning at Colleges Crossing, I had a few reservations.

 Drowning isn’t usually a consideration while hiking and even though toileting in bushland may be awkward sometimes, relieving oneself while kayaking on the river is a little more complicated.
 There was also the problem that everything could get wet, including my beloved, can’t-go-anywhere-without-it, Canon camera.
 Sitting on a hard plastic seat for a day also seemed like a good recipe for a stiff back and the world’s worst case of haemorrhoids.
 I’ve sometimes seen interesting things like large logs, drums and washing machines floating on the Brisbane River and the dim memory of reading tales of an enormous rogue crocodile may have slightly added to my concerns.
 Sometimes I wish I didn’t have quite so much imagination.

-A day out with my only sibling is a rare event though and while sometimes a little risky, they are always fun-filled and memorable.
+A day out with my only surviving sibling is a rare event though and while sometimes a little risky, they are always fun-filled and memorable.
 You can read about one hiking trip I’ve done with him in Karawatha Forest – A Refuge From the City.

 In cases like this it’s best to remember these words from the Collected Works of Rudyard Kipling and just get on with it:

 “Of all the liars in the world, sometimes the worst are our own fears.”